pzuldp/pdp.io/_pages/about.md

 Hi!
 Welcome to my professionnal webpage :)

 I work as a senior economist at the [Institut des politiques publiques](https://www.ipp.eu) in Paris, where I head the "Environment" team.
+This means that:
-That means I spend most of my working time mobilizing applied econometrics techniques in order to evaluate public policies; and that in a lot of these projects, environmental aspects are a key feature of interest.
+- I spend most of my working time mobilizing applied econometrics techniques in order to evaluate public policies,
+- and that in a lot of these projects, environmental aspects are a key feature of interest.

-I'm currently working on
+I'm currently working
-- the carbon footprint of French firms and decarbonization policies
+- on the carbon footprint of French firms and decarbonization policies
 - on labor market transformations and policies
-- household and firm taxation
+- on household and firm taxation
-- housing energy efficiency
+- on housing energy efficiency subsidies
-- car-sharing
+- on the effects of car-sharing

 In the past, I've worked on the South African pension system, internal migrations in China and on the career of local bureaucrats of the Chinese Communist Party.